Riley-Py/UWaterloo-Work/EARTH 121/Week 4/Three Rock Types.md

 ### Sedimentary
 - Classified by size of particles in clastic and size of mineral crystals in chemical
-	- *Clastic* - specific ranges of particle sizes in millimeters
+	- *Clastic* - specific ranges of particle sizes in millimeters, which indicates energy conditions during sedimentation
+## Shape
+- Less commonly used for classification
+- In igneous rocks, a frag